 The resolution of your image is measured in megapixels, as was already said, but a higher number doesn't necessarily mean that it solves all of your problems.
-A larger sensor allows more photo sites and the ability to record low light settings in comparison to a smaller sensor.
+A larger sensor allows more photo sites and the ability to record low light settings compared to a smaller sensor.

 Resolution and Image Quality

 The resolution of a camera is measured in megapixels.
-The picture sites on the camera's sensor must be bigger in order to store more megapixels and deliver finer images.
+The picture sites on the camera's sensor must be more significant to store more megapixels and deliver finer images.

 Factor’s affecting Lens

-You can't just focus on one aspect of what makes a lens excellent or terrible while ignoring others because there are many other aspects at play.
-Here are a few crucial elements that you should look at before making a purchase.
+You must focus on more than one aspect of what makes a lens excellent or terrible while ignoring others because many other aspects are at play.
+Here are a few crucial elements you should consider before making a purchase.

-lenses with particularly wide apertures are called superzooms.
-While compromise can take many different forms, it typically entails lenses with lesser picture quality or that are larger, heavier, or more expensive.
+Lenses with particularly wide apertures are called superzooms.
+While compromise can take many forms, it typically entails lenses with lesser picture quality, more significant, heavier, or more expensive.

 This quality is strongly tied to the materials used to make your lens and its level of manufacturing excellence.
-It also relies on the camera parameters, such as the focal length, focus distance, and aperture of the diaphragm.
+It also relies on the camera parameters, such as the diaphragm's focal length, focus distance, and aperture.
 The photo's sharpness has not been applied uniformly throughout.

 You'll probably get a little focus effect if you shoot at f/1.4.
 The sharpness of the corners of your lens is meaningless in such a scenario because they wouldn't be in any circumstance.

-Because they have more surfaces where internal scattering might occur, zoom lenses and other lenses with several components usually display more lens flare.
-These methods are different from focused photography, which relies on light beams that are bent by the object being photographed.
+Because they have more surfaces where internal scattering might occur, zoom lenses, and other lenses with several components usually display more lens flare.
+These methods differ from focused photography, which relies on light beams bent by the object being photographed.

-A certain kind of lens failure brings on an optical phenomenon known as lens distortion.
+A certain kind of lens failure brings an optical phenomenon known as lens distortion.
 The absence of rectilinearity in the camera results in lens distortion.
 Describe rectilinearly.
-In photography, rectilinear refers to the lens' capacity to "preserve" the straight aspects of structures such as walls, doors, and other objects so that they seem straight in the image.
+In photography, rectilinear refers to the lens's capacity to "preserve" the straight aspects of structures, such as walls, doors, and other objects, so they seem straight in the image.

-Simply, it prevents curved objects from bending to straight-looking ones.
+Simply, it prevents curved objects from bending into straight-looking ones.
 Wide-angle lenses, for example, are more prone to stretch and distort pictures to capture all viewpoints.
-Some straight features that should seem straight in the image instead wind up looking warped and bent as a consequence.
+Some straight features that should seem straight in the image instead wind up looking warped and bent.

-Another element impacting image quality is sample variation or the idea that all copies of a certain lens fall within the same range of picture quality.
-It would be disappointing to learn that your lens isn't nearly as beautiful after reading a favorable internet review of one.
+Another element impacting image quality is sample variation or the idea that all copies of a particular lens fall within the same range of picture quality.
+It would not be enjoyable to learn that your lens isn't nearly as beautiful after reading a favourable internet review of one.

-For certain lenses, the sample variation varies less than for others.
+For specific lenses, the sample variation varies less than for others.
 We try to account for this in our evaluations by testing various iterations of the same lens, but there is also a lot of chance involved.
-The majority of reviewers won't notice if one in ten copies of a lens is flawed, but a sizeable percentage of buyers will.
+Most reviewers won't notice if one in ten copies of a lens is flawed, but a sizeable percentage of buyers will.

-A frequent optical issue called chromatic aberration, commonly referred to as "color fringing" or "purple fringing," arises when a lens is either unable to focus all color wavelengths onto the same focal plane or when various color wavelengths are concentrated at different locations in the focal plane.
+A frequent optical issue called chromatic aberration, commonly referred to as "color fringing" or "purple fringing," arises when a lens cannot focus all color wavelengths onto the same focal plane or when various color wavelengths are concentrated at different locations in the focal plane.

-Lens dispersion, which results from different hues of light traveling through a lens at various speeds, is what causes chromatic aberration.
+Lens dispersion, which results from different hues of light travelling through a lens at various speeds, causes chromatic aberration.
 As a result, especially in high-contrast settings, the image may appear blurry, or distinguishable colored edges (red, green, blue, yellow, purple, or magenta) may emerge around objects.

 - Canon EF-S 35mm f/2.8 Macro IS STM

 Up to life-size magnification may be captured with the EF-S 35mm f/2.8 Macro IS STM for breathtaking detail.
 It has a built-in Macro Lite, a first for EF-S lenses, allowing you to choose how to light your close-up pictures.
-For remarkable versatility, you may separately regulate the right and left lighting as well as adjust the intensity (bright and dim).
+For remarkable versatility, you may separately regulate the right and left lighting and adjust the intensity (bright and dim).

-For spectacular up-close details of even the smallest objects, including food, insects, flowers, still life, and anything else you wish to fill the frame, the EF-S 35mm f/2.8 Macro IS STM can zoom in up to life-size.
+For spectacular up-close details of even the most miniature objects, including food, insects, flowers, still life, and anything else you wish to fill the frame, the EF-S 35mm f/2.8 Macro IS STM can zoom in up to life-size.

 The tapered shape of the EF-S 35mmf/2.8 Macro IS STM allows you to get up and personal with even tiny subjects, filling the frame with stunning, life-sized details.
 Because of the lens' innovative design, which helps to minimize the total size and weight of the lens, it has a small and lightweight body that makes it convenient to carry when taking pictures on the move.